TURuibo/Neuropathic-Pain-Diagnosis-Simulator/README.md

 ## Introduction

-The neuropathic pain diagnosis consists of sympotom diagnosis, pattern diagnosis, and pathophysiological diagnosis.
+The neuropathic pain diagnosis mainly consists of sympotom diagnosis, pattern diagnosis, and pathophysiological diagnosis.
 The symptom diagnosis describes the discomfort of patients such as lumbago and lateral arm discomfort.
 The pattern diagnosis identifies nerve roots that lead to symptom patterns.
 The pathophysiological diagnosis identifies of discoligamentous injuries.

 The simulator generates synthetic neuropathic pain diagnosis records in the form of tables of which the row represents different patients and the column represents different diagnositc labels.
 The diagnostic labels are binary: Taking the value "0" represents that the diagnostic label is not in a patient record; taking the value "1" represents that the diagnostic label is in a patient record.